I recently saw a post in a Facebook group for football coaches that asked a very simple question:

 Top speed workout

-Here’s another secret: top speed—or max velocity, as most speed coaches call it—is VERY boring to train.
+Here’s another secret: top speed—or max velocity, as most speed coaches call it—isn’t crazy exciting to train.
 Nothing sexy at all.
 You aren’t going to believe this when you read it.
 In fact, if you’re anything like a traditional high school football coach, you’re going to hate it.
 But trust me—this is what it takes to push max speed up.

-And by the way, I anticipate you saying “well football is an explosive sport, athletes rarely reach top speed, it’s mostly explosive stuff.
+And by the way, if you’re thinking “football is an explosive sport, athletes rarely reach top speed.
 Why do I need to train top speed?”